 3.5 Work gear and tools are stowed and secured

-4 Operate elevating work platform
+4 Operate an elevating work platform

 4.4 Unplanned and/or unsafe situations are responded to in accordance with procedures